Haaretz/dfp/README.md

 ## Coveralls

-This library is set up to integrate with Coveralls, and will automaticly publish your coverage report to **coveralls.io** if you have created an account there.
+This library is set up to integrate with Coveralls, and will automatically publish your coverage report to **coveralls.io** if you have created an account there.

 ##Rollup